Habit Stacker

 Here is an Example:

-For the first time, I had a different belief system that came into my brain to give me some hope.
-Her words did not change everything, but they inspired me to take action.
+For the first time I had a different beleif system that came into my brain to give me some hope.
+Her words did not change change everything but they inspired me to take action.

-In 2008, blogging took off, so the next year, I started a blog with my brother.
+This is in 2008 when blogging was really taking off so the next year I started a blog with my brother.
 I began to write.
-At first, it was sporadic, but eventually, I got to the point where I could publish one new article a day.
+At first it was speradic, but eventually I got to the point where I could publish one new article a day.

-I now have multiple sites with content, and I consider myself to be a writer.
-Not because I was born with talent and not even because I worked hard.
-I am a writer because I developed the habit of writing every day.
+I now have multiple sites with content and I consider myself to be a writer.
+Not because I was born with the talent and not even because I worked hard.
+I am a writer because I developed the habit of writing everyday.

 Make Small Habit Changes Over Fast Success

 When you have a fixed mindset, you begin to expect success to come quickly.
-You feel like the stars you see on TV are people who had the talent, and one day they were discovered, and they "blew up."
-That narrative is very damaging and also far from the truth.
+You feel like the stars you see on TV are people who had the talent and one day they were discovered and they “blew up”.
+That narraitve is very damaging and also far from the truth.

 To be successful, it often takes years of having a growth mindset towards a specific craft.
 But you have to keep chipping away at that old way of thinking with new habits.